-Welcome to the Primary School.
-We are a school section of approximately 270 students in classes Kindergarten 1 up to Grade 5.
-Our youngest students enter the Primary School when they reach four years of age.
+Welcome to the Primary Years Program.
+We are a school section of approximately 230 students in classes Kindergarten up to Grade 5.
+Our youngest students enter the Primary Years Program when they reach five years of age.
 Our oldest students are eleven years old when they leave Grade 5.
-We have two Primary School classes in each grade level.
+We have two Primary Years Program classes in each grade level.

 Homeroom teachers teach mathematics, English literacy, Science, Social Studies and Personal and Social Education.
 In addition to homeroom teachers, our students benefit from specialist instruction and learning spaces for Art, Library, Music, Physical Education and Japanese.
 All teachers integrate technology into teaching and learning when appropriate in ways which truly enhance and transform learning.
 Technology is seen as an important tool, but we also monitor screen time.
 The emphasis on technology increases as our students get older.

-Primary School students also gain from a range of support staff including teaching assistants, a counselor, learning support teacher, English as an additional language support teachers and a speech therapist.
+Primary Years Program students also gain from a range of support staff including teaching assistants, a counselor, learning support teacher, English as an additional language teachers and a speech therapist.

 PYP students use their initiative to take responsibility and ownership of their learning.
 By learning through inquiry and reflecting on their own learning, PYP students develop knowledge, conceptual understandings, skills and dispositions to make a difference to their own lives, their communities, and beyond.
 The framework emphasizes the central principle of agency: learner empowerment.

 Tokyo International School is one of only a handful of international schools outside of the USA recognized by Columbia University Teachers College (New York) as a Reading and Writing Project School.